jeffreyadams/atlasofliegroups-docs/_sources/linux_installation.rst.txt

 root, or run docker using sudo.
 The first time you do this it takes up to a few minutes.
 Subsequent times it is much faster.

+To get the latest update, give the command

+    docker pull jeffreyadams/atlasofliegroups

 .. _executable:

 Download and Install an executable